Do you know the 8 Step Timeline in Domestic Abuse Homicides?

-The relationship becoming dominated by coercive control
+The relationship becomes dominated by coercive control

-Escalation - an increase in the intensity or frequency of the partner's control tactics, such as by stalking or threatening suicide
+Escalation - an increase in the intensity or frequency of the partner's control tactics, such as stalking or threatening suicide

 The perpetrator has a change in thinking - choosing to move on, either through revenge or by homicide

 Planning - the perpetrator might buy weapons or seek opportunities to get the victim alone